 The bike’s frame is steel tubing.
 It combines rectangular, cylindrical, and ovalized bars in its construction for improved aesthetics.
-All the steel bars in the bike’s construction are double-coated with a corrosion-resistant and chip-resistant paint finish.
+In addition, all the steel bars in the bike’s construction are double-coated with a corrosion-resistant and chip-resistant paint finish.

 The color used is black, this being the only color available for this recumbent bike.
 Also, the covers of the flywheel and the other drive elements are durable ABS plastic.
-They’re dark gray to match the rest of the cycle.
+Finally, they’re dark gray to match the rest of the cycle.

 Compared to other recumbent bikes, the SNODE R16 is a bit smaller.
 It is only 46″ (117 cm) long and 22″ (56 cm) wide.
 However, it still is recommended to leave at least two feet of clearance all around it.